DheerajMadda/test/README_Trainer.md

 - (Optional) FLOPS:- </br>

-□ The FLOPS, with a capital S; It is not a model KPI.
+&emsp;&emsp; □ The FLOPS, with a capital S; It is not a model KPI.
 FLoating point OPerations per Second or FLOPS, is a rate that provides information about the quality of the hardware on which the model is supposed to be deployed.
 The inference will happen more quickly if the more operations per second we can perform. </br>

-□ Estimating Inference Time even before training or building a model:- </br>
+&emsp;&emsp; □ Estimating Inference Time even before training or building a model:- </br>

 Consider a neural network that has 'x' Parameters (e.g. weights and biases). </br>